 One of my all-time favorite Bible verses is Proverbs 3:5-6, which says: “Trust in the Lord with all your heart and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”

 That is the wisdom that the lady I met at the homeschool conference had for me—advice that I needed to hear.
 It is so simple, yet so profound.
 We are not called to walk alone on this faith journey.
-God is always with us and He cares for us.
+God is always with us.

 Some other things to remember when the road gets tough.